GTPB/TCDT22/README.md

 ![](https://i.imgur.com/LcX3r2T.png)

 ---
-## Novice vs Competent Practitioner vs Expert
+## Novice vs Competent Practitioner versus Expert
 - A novice, typically has not yet built a mental model of the field.
 - A competent practitioner has a mental model that works for many purposes, but will not be very accurate.